Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/review_test_results.rst

 Check pass/fail
 ___________________

-When reviewing a test case, the first thing to check is whether the test passed or failed.
+When reviewing a test case, the first thing to check is whether the test case passed or failed.
 By opening the test case, you can see the metrics along with the failure category and tags on the right side of the screen.

 .. image:: /_static/images/hub/review-test-metrics.png
    :align: center